pink88/Tuiss2HA/README.md

 ### Poll for Blind Position ###
 The blind will not update its position within Home Assistant if controlled using the Tuiss app or bluetooth remotes.
-To compensate, a service "Tuiss2ha.Get_Blind_Position" has been provided.
+To compensate, an action "Tuiss2ha.Get_Blind_Position" has been provided.
 This can be called manually from Developers -> Actions or included as a part of an automation.
 The automation can be set to run periodically throughout the day to update the position.
 I would not recommend running this more than hourly as it will likely drain your blinds batteries.

 ### Control with Decimal Precision ###
-To overwrite home assistants built in integer accuracy, you can use the "Tuiss2ha.Set_Blind_Position" service, which allows for up to 1 decimal place of precision.
+To overwrite home assistants built in integer accuracy, you can use the "Tuiss2ha.Set_Blind_Position" action, which allows for up to 1 decimal place of precision.
 This can be called manually from Developers -> Actions or from within automations.

 ## Limitations ##
-1. *Setting the top and bottom thresholds of the blind* - Currently, you still need to pair with and use the Tuiss Smartview app to set these values.
+1. *Setting the top and bottom thresholds of the blind* - you still need to pair with and use the Tuiss Smartview app to set these values.
 2. *Realtime blind positioning* - only works after the first use as this initial run is required to calibrate the speed of your blind motor.

 ## Troubleshooting ##